for minimalist families.

 Tips on how to provide effective support and guidance while they play

 "My 4 month old son is easily distracted and with the abundance of stimulation all around him, it can be a challenge to keep him focused.
 This is why the Toy Exchange is a great fit for our family.
 We avoid electronic toys with flashing lights and sounds so he can regulate his senses and concentrate on the skills he's trying to learn without unnecessary distraction.
 The collection of toys from the Toy Exchange offers my son just right amount of stimulation while engaging him in hours of play.
 I am very pleased we subscribed!"

 What the experts say

-Dr. Stephanie Denison, PhD (UC Berkeley, 2012) is an Associate Professor of Psychology at the University of Waterloo and a Toy Exchange Club Advisory Board Member
+Dr. Stephanie Denison, PhD (UC Berkeley, 2012) is an Associate Professor of Psychology at the University of Waterloo, Canada and a Toy Exchange Club Advisory Board Member

 "As a psychologist specializing in cognitive development in early childhood, I see a great deal of value in this program.
 The first three years of life represent the fastest pace of growth and change in the human mind and brain.
 The toys for each age range are carefully selected to be developmentally appropriate for those ages, which is a great way to encourage learning through play and to minimize frustration during playful interactions.
 During the first three years, children are making some of the most important discoveries about how physical objects work and how to engage in social interactions, and the literature shows that much of this can and should be learned through play.
 One of the most common concerns voiced by parents coming through my lab with their children is stress surrounding what toys to have and how to play with very young children.
 My best advice for this challenge is to just play together with simple toys that are eye-catching and easily handled and manipulated by their child at their current age.
 I really think the Toy Exchange Club sets parents up to do this well while also freeing up the mental and physical energy, that would otherwise be spent acquiring and organizing toys, to instead just play."